Attn-to-FC/Attn-to-FC/README.md

 Model types are defined in model.py.
 The attendgru and ast-attendgru model used was borrowed from the work of LeClair et al. We thank them for making their code open source and their repository accessible to everyone.<br />
 Alexander LeClair, Siyuan Jiang, and Collin McMillan.
 2019.
 A neural model for generating natural language summaries of program subroutines.
-InProceedings of the 41st International Conference on Software Engineering.
+In Proceedings of the 41st International Conference on Software Engineering.
 IEEE Press, 795–806.<br />
 https://arxiv.org/abs/1902.01954

 Their github repository link:
 https://github.com/mcmillco/funcom

 The graph2seq model was our faithful reimplementation of Xu et. al. <br />
 Kun Xu, Lingfei Wu, Zhiguo Wang, Yansong Feng, Michael Witbrock, and Vadim Sheinin.
 2018.
 Graph2seq: Graph to sequence learning with attention-based neural networks.
-Conference on Empirical Methods in Natural Language Processing(2018).<br />
+Conference on Empirical Methods in Natural Language Processing (2018).<br />
 https://arxiv.org/abs/1804.00823

 The code2seq model was our faithful reimplementation of Alon et al.<br />
 Uri Alon, Shaked Brody, Omer Levy, and Eran Yahav.
-2019. code2seq: Generating sequences from structured representations of code.
-International Conference on Learning Representations(2019).<br />
+2019.
+Code2seq: Generating sequences from structured representations of code.
+International Conference on Learning Representations (2019).<br />
 https://arxiv.org/abs/1808.01400

 For all these models, we added file context information to implement our own custom models.
 These models can be found in models/attendgru_fc.py, models/atfilecont.py, models/graph2seq_fc.py and models/code2seq_fc.py